 Barcelona at a Glance

-Working in Barcelona123RF
+Working in Barcelona

 The ICT Sector

-Barcelona’s Infrastructure and Work Force
+Cross-Border Flights and an International Work Force

 The city’s infrastructure is another aspect adding to its popularity.
 For instance, Barcelona El Prat International Airport connects Catalonia to all major cities within Europe receiving around 55 million passengers a year.
 It also handles flights to many international destinations, such as Singapore, Tel Aviv, or New York.
 Moreover, Barcelona offers excellent connections with trains covering various domestic routes.

 Barcelona boasts a multicultural workforce, with just under 17% of the population (up from just 3% in 2000) hailing from a country other than Spain.
 On top of this, the abundance of private and public educational institutions in Barcelona produces a very well-educated work force.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.